MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 {{< /rawhtml >}}

 However, this last rotation $R_{\text{NED}_0\text{-to-NED}_1}$, we do not have.
-Instead, all we have in our ARKit-in-a-NED-3D-visualization-system is the hard-coded convention transform, and incoming ARKit rotation.
+Instead, all we have in our system is the hard-coded convention transform and incoming ARKit rotations.
-The question becomes: How do we get convert the ARKit rotation matrix into a NED rotation matrix?
+The question becomes: How do we convert the ARKit rotation matrix into a NED rotation matrix?

 #### Sub-Step C: Computing $R_{\text{NED}_0\text{-to-NED}_1}$
 We can't directly apply the incoming rotation matrix to the NED point, and we also cannot just pre-multiply the convention transform as we can with points.